Willi Castro Preview, Player Props: Twins vs. Rays

-Willi Castro -- batting .344 in his past 10 games -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Tyler Glasnow on the hill, on September 11 at 7:40 PM ET.
+Willi Castro -- with a slugging percentage of .531 in his past 10 games, including one home run -- will be in action for the Minnesota Twins versus the Tampa Bay Rays, with Zack Littell on the hill, on September 12 at 7:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a triple) against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Willi Castro Game Info & Props vs. the Rays